Richmond Valley station: West Shore Line

 Directly to the south of the station, a non-electrified spur branched off of the Tottenville-bound track, which once ran all the way to the Arthur Kill.
 The spur, built in 1928, was called the West Shore Line by the Baltimore and Ohio Railroad (B&O), which owned the Staten Island Rapid Transit.
 It was used to deliver building materials to the Outerbridge Crossing construction site near the Kill.
 Years later, the track was used to serve a scrapyard owned by the Roselli Brothers.
 Until 2013, the track remained intact to Page Avenue, with the right-of-way ballasted, and with the switch in working condition to allow for trains to be stored, as evidenced by the fouling point sign.
 However, that year, the connection was severed.
 The rails still exist past the old connection just to the west of the right-of-way.
 Underneath Page Avenue, the track split into two other tracks, with the rails still in place.
 The right-of-way for the line was an easement on the property of Nassau Metals, and was later used by CSX.
 Some sections of the old tracks have been removed, while others still remain in the overgrowth.

 Station layout

 There are two side platforms and the station is orange color with the south overpass appearing to be an addition during a renovation.
-Because of the short platform, only the first 3 cars in the direction of the train traveling can be platformed here.
+Because of the short platform, on the 75 ft cars of the R44, only the first three cars in the direction of the train traveling can be platformed here.
+On the 60 ft cars of the R211S, all doors on the first three cars and the first three doors on the fourth car open.
 Mill Creek, which leads to the Arthur Kill, passes beneath part of the platform, and travels underneath the SIR through a culvert.